 - Degree Requirements

 - Course Offerings

-- Undergraduate and Graduate Rules and Regulations Academic Calendar
+- Undergraduate and Graduate Rules and Regulations

 - Tuition and Fee Payment Policies

-- Admissions Information - Financial Assistance
+- Admissions Information

+- Financial Assistance

+- Academic Calendar

 Students should keep a copy of the catalog for the year they first enrolled for reference throughout their academic career.
+All catalogs by Academic Year are posted as a pdf and can be accessed via OPUS (https://opus.govst.edu/catalogs/).
 Information in the catalog is subject to change and does not constitute a contract or guarantee that the university will indefinitely offer the program in which a student enrolls.
-The university expressly reserves the right to change. phase out, or discontinue any program or course of study.
+The university expressly reserves the right to change, phase out, or discontinue any program or course of study.
 Such changes take precedence over catalog statements.